|

 must be implemented in software if it is desired!
 Otherwise, it

+works great!
 The screen shows eight lines of thirty-two characters per line.

 Quite small, but very usable.
 It is functional as a stand alone